majekodunmi-emmanuel/majekodunmi-emmanuel/README.md

 <!-- ================= ABOUT SECTION ================= -->

 ## About me
 I'm Emmanuel and I am a data analyst with experience in transforming raw data into actionable insights.
 With expertise in data cleaning, manipulation and visualization using Excel, Power Bi and SQL.
-I enjoy solving complex problems and helping businesses make informed decisions that unlocks growth.
+I enjoy solving complex problems and helping businesses and managements make informed decisions that unlocks growth.

 ## What I do